Special Session

 Brief Bio

-Dr. Vittorio Lippi holds a PhD in Robotics from the Scuola Superiore Sant'Anna in Pisa, Italy.
-His foundational academic background includes a BSc in Computer Engineering and an MSc in Industrial Automation from the Università di Pisa.
-Currently serving as an Artificial Intelligence Officer at Calejo Hybrid Intelligence AB, his work focuses on integrating machine learning, control theory, and simulation for complex real-time systems.
-He is concurrently a Lecturer and Teaching Fellow at the University College Freiburg.
-His specialized expertise bridges robotics—particularly humanoid posture control and human-robot interaction—with advanced statistical and deep learning methodologies.
+Dr. Vittorio Lippi holds a PhD in Robotics from the Scuola Superiore Sant'Anna in Pisa, Italy, a BSc in Computer Engineering, and an MSc in Industrial Automation from the Università di Pisa.
+He currently serves as an Artificial Intelligence Officer at Calejo Hybrid Intelligence AB, where his work focuses on integrating machine learning, control theory, and simulation for complex real-time systems.
+In addition to his primary role in AI orchestration, he acts as a university lecturer.
+His research interests bridges robotics, particularly humanoid posture control and human-robot interaction, with advanced statistical and deep learning methodologies.

 |